deep-mm/About-Me/README.md

 ![Profile Page](site/static/images/frontpage.png)

-This is a profile website hosted on Azure Static Web Pages
+This is a profile website hosted on Azure Static Web Pages.